oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/ModulesOverMultivariateRings/free_modules.md

 # Free Modules

-In what follows, the expression *free module*  refers to a free module of finite rank over a multivariate polynomial ring.
-More concretely, given a multivariate polynomial ring $R$, the free $R$-modules considered are of type $R^p$, where we think of $R^p$ as a free module with a given basis, namely the basis of standard unit vectors.
+In this section, the expression *free module*  refers to a free module of finite rank over a ring of type `MPolyRing`, `MPolyQuo`, `MPolyLocalizedRing`, or `MPolyQuoLocalizedRing`.
+More concretely, given a ring $R$ of one of these types, the free $R$-modules considered are of type $R^p$, where we think of $R^p$ as a free module with a given basis, namely the basis of standard unit vectors.
 Accordingly, elements of free modules are represented by coordinate vectors, and homomorphisms between free modules by matrices.

 !!! note